MarekKomorowski/quiz-it-mk/README.md

 - achivments section

-- answers history for each players
+- answers history for each player